-This curriculum prepares individuals to assist the dentist in the delivery of dental treatment and to function as integral members of the dental team while performing chair-side and related office and laboratory procedures.
+The Dental Assisting curriculum prepares individuals to assist the dentist in the delivery of dental treatment and to function as integral members of the dental team while performing chairside and related office and laboratory procedures.

-Graduates of this program may be eligible to take the Dental Assisting National Board Examination to become Certified Dental Assistants.
-As Dental Assistant IIs, defined by the dental laws of North Carolina, graduates work in dental offices and other related areas
+Graduates may be eligible to take the Dental Assisting National Board Examination to become Certified Dental Assistants.
+As a Dental Assistant II, defined by the Dental Laws of North Carolina, graduates work in dental offices and other related areas.

 - General college admission requirements.

 - This program has a selective admission process.
 See Selective Allied Health Program Criteria on the Selective and Limited Programs page of the A-B Tech website.